Feedback About wiseGEEK Login

-What Is the Ontario Securities Commission?
+What is the Ontario Securities Commission?

 The Ontario Securities Commission (OSC) is a regulatory agency overseeing securities trading in the province of Ontario in Canada.
 It is the largest such regulatory agency in Canada, as it oversees the highly active Toronto Stock Exchange.
 This organization cooperates with a number of related regulatory agencies, including other provincial and territorial regulatory organizations belonging to the Canadian Securities Administrators, a group of securities regulators in Canada.
 Like other securities regulators around the world, it promotes fairness and efficiency in the markets while protecting investors.